 Know Your Family’s History

-Knowing your family’s health history is important because certain risk factors such as family history makes you a candidate for early screening.
-Although individuals at average risk for colon cancer should schedule their first colonoscopy around the age of 50, individuals who are at higher risk need to have a baseline screening earlier.
-If you have a family history of colon cancer, your doctor will help you to know when you should have your first colonoscopy.
+Knowing your family’s health history is important because certain risk factors such as family history make you a candidate for early screening.
+Although individuals at average risk for colon cancer should schedule their first colonoscopy at age 45, individuals who are at higher risk need to have a baseline screening earlier.
+If you have a family history of colon cancer, your doctor can tell you when to have your first colonoscopy.

-The two most common inherited colorectal syndromes are hereditary nonpolyposis colorectal cancer (commonly known as Lynch Syndrome) and familial adenomatous polyposis (FAP).
-They affect both genders and can develop at very young ages.
-The children of men and women who carry the genetic code for HNPCC and FAP have a 50 percent chance of inheriting the disease-causing gene.
+The most common inherited colorectal syndrome is hereditary nonpolyposis colorectal cancer (commonly known as Lynch syndrome).
+It affects both genders and can develop at a very young age.
+The children of men and women who carry the genetic code for HNPCC have a 50 percent chance of inheriting the disease-causing gene.

 Screening options for Lynch syndrome include

 If colon cancer runs in your family, please seek counsel from your doctor.
-Being in good communication with your doctor will help you know your risk and have a colon screening at the appropriate time.
-When it comes to genetic screening, there are benefits as well as risks.
-The good news is that a positive diagnosis will mean early treatment.
-However, genetic screening is costly, emotionally draining and can even be detrimental to an individual’s quality of life.
-You want to make the best choice for yourself and your family, so schedule regular visits with your doctor so you can have the best possible care.
+Communicating with your doctor will help you know your risk and ensure you have a colon screening at the appropriate time.
+Schedule regular visits with your doctor so you can have the best possible care.